deepjyoti30/ytmdl/README.md

                         directory
   --dont-transcode      Don't transcode the audio after downloading.
                         Applicable for OPUS format only.
-(Default: false)
+(Default: false) --filename NAME       Final filename after the song is ready to be used.
+                        This will be given priority over automatic detection unless dynamic filename path is set through config

 Metadata:
   --song SONG-METADATA  The song to search in Metadata.
 Particularly useful